 This subdivision includes the Gravel and Sand Quarrying industry.
-This industry has a low exposure to international trade, with exports only expected to account for 1.4% of revenue in 2019-20.
+This industry has a low exposure to international trade, with exports only expected to account for 1.4% of revenue in 2020-21.
 Imports of gravel and sand are negligible.
 As this industry has a domestic focus, it only has indirect exposure to economic downturns overseas, with COVID-19 and the closure of non-essential businesses anticipated to have a moderate influence on operators in the subdivision.
 Weakening business confidence in New Zealand in response to the COVID-19 outbreak may cause an associated downturn in manufacturing and construction activity.
 This downturn would likely lower demand for gravel and sand.
 However, fiscal stimulus measures may assist this industry through funding for construction projects.
 For example, in May, the Central Government (Te Kawanatanga o Aotearoa) allocated an additional \$3 billion towards shovel-ready infrastructure projects and committed to building 8,000 new state houses over the next five years in its 2020 Budget.
-New Zealand moved from Level 4 to Level 3 on 28 April 2020, allowing operators to resume mining activity.
+New Zealand moved from Alert Level 4 to 3 on 28 April 2020, allowing operators to resume mining activity.
 The subsequent relaxing of restrictions has allowed businesses to reopen, which is anticipated to provide some support for subdivision demand.
-However, demand for many commodities will likely remain subdued until global manufacturing activity recovers.
+However, any return to tighter lockdown restrictions may constrain subdivision demand.
+Furthermore, demand for many commodities will likely remain subdued until global manufacturing activity recovers.